Stay In Your Own Home

 - Self-direction can help ease financial burdens individuals face as caregivers.
 Families experience less caregiver burnout with self-direction, as the program may offer respite from primary care responsibilities.
 Reduced burnout translates to less health-related issues amongst family caregivers.

 - Financial management procedures for participant-directed services can monitor and address potential fraud, which is rare in self-directed programs.

-The two hallmarks of true self-direction are employer authority and budget authority, as described below.
+The two types of self-direction are employer authority and budget authority, as described below.